Belzex/assignment_7/README.md

 # Python Interpreter Setup
 The following steps guide you through the process of the project setup.
-It is assumed, that a terminal is used for the setup process and the current directory is the ```assignment7/``` directory of the project.
+It is assumed, that a terminal is used for the setup process and the current directory is the root directory of the project.

 ## Install virtual environment